 The Company discontinued its operations in Colombia during the year ended December 31, 2019, in order to reduce operating expenses and focus the Company's resources on opportunities in the U.S. cannabis markets.
 On January 22, 2020, the Company completed the return to treasury of 4,124,166 shares of Cansortium Inc. previously issued to acquire 100% of Cansortium Colombia, and thereby reducing its ownership of Cansortium Colombia to 50%.
-The Company's current investment in Cansortium Colombia is classified as investment held for sale on the Company's December 31, 2021, financial statements.
+During the year ended December 31, 2022, the Company wrote off its investment in Cansortium Colombia.